VeriTrail: Closed-Domain Hallucination Detection with Traceability: Introduction

 We argue, however, that detection alone is not enough.
 In many settings, we need to understand \textit{how} the output may have been derived from the source (\textbf{provenance}) and \textit{where} errors may have been introduced (\textbf{error localization}).
-Provenance helps users verify and trust the output, while error localization is critical for correcting hallucinations and understanding which parts of the process are most error-prone.
+Provenance helps users verify and trust the output, while error localization is critical for addressing hallucinations and understanding which parts of the process are most error-prone.
 We refer to provenance and error localization collectively as \textbf{traceability}.
 The transparency enabled by traceability is especially important for MGS processes due to their complexity.

-Prior works frame faithfulness evaluation as comparing a given LM output to the source material (see \autoref{sec:related_work} for examples).
-This approach implicitly assumes there is only a single output to evaluate and does not distinguish between intermediate and final outputs.
-For SGS processes, this simplification is reasonable: since there is only one generative step, comparing its output to the source is sufficient both to assess faithfulness and to provide traceability.
-In MGS processes, however, while we can still compare the final output to the source to determine whether hallucination occurred, we cannot achieve traceability without utilizing the intermediate outputs.\footnote{A simplistic approach to traceability is to check the final output against each individual intermediate output.
-However, this approach can be prohibitively expensive when there are many intermediate outputs.
-It also fails when the final output is based on a combination of multiple intermediate outputs.
-For instance, if the final output states \textit{“John worked at Company A prior to Company B,”} one intermediate output might mention only that John worked at Company A, while another mentions only that Company B was his last job.
-Taken individually, neither supports the claim – but together, they do.}
+Prior works frame faithfulness evaluation as assessing whether a given LM output is supported by the source material and do not distinguish between intermediate and final outputs (see \autoref{sec:related_work} for examples).
+For SGS processes, this simplification is reasonable: since there is only one generative step, evaluating its output against the source text is sufficient both to assess faithfulness and to provide traceability.
+In MGS processes, however, while we can still evaluate the final output against the source text to determine whether hallucination occurred, we cannot achieve traceability without utilizing the intermediate outputs.

+A simplistic approach to traceability is to check the final output against each individual intermediate output.
+However, this approach can be prohibitively expensive when there are many intermediate outputs (e.g., one of the processes studied in this paper produced over 100,000 intermediate outputs).
+The simplistic approach also fails when the final output is based on a combination of intermediate outputs.
+For instance, suppose the final output states: \textit{“Company X acquired two startups in 2020 as part of its expansion into healthcare.”} One intermediate output mentions a single acquisition in 2020; a second references another acquisition in 2020; and a third describes Company X’s overall acquisition strategy in 2020 as focused on expansion into healthcare.
+Taken individually, none of these intermediate outputs supports the claim – but together, they do.
+These limitations highlight the need for an approach to traceability that goes beyond evaluating outputs in isolation.